awsdocs/aws-step-functions-developer-guide/doc_source/connect-ecs.md

 # Manage Amazon ECS or Fargate Tasks with Step Functions<a name="connect-ecs"></a>

 Step Functions can control certain AWS services directly from the Amazon States Language\.
-For more information, see:
+For more information, see the following:
 + [Service Integrations](concepts-service-integrations.md)
 + [Pass Parameters to a Service API](connect-parameters.md)

-Supported Amazon ECS APIs and syntax:
+Supported Amazon ECS/Fargate APIs and syntax:

 **Note**
 Parameters in Step Functions are expressed in `PascalCase`, even when the native service API is `camelCase`\.